Hôtel du département des Bouches-du-Rhône: Development

-Construction was begun on the site in Marseille's northern suburbs in 1991, and was completed in 1994.
+Construction was begun on the site in Marseille's northern suburbs in 1991, and was completed in 1994; the building was officially inaugurated in September of that year.
 The Hôtel du Département is the largest public building in Marseille.

 Colour

 The building developed its visual identity through the design process; Clarke and Alsop's final version, submitted as the winning competition entry, shifted from an all-white to an all-blue scheme.
 The completed building is externally clad in blue-coloured glass, rendered through a novel technique of ceramic glazing devised by Clarke, to produce a 'skin of art' across the entire building; along the west elevation is a 1,200 m2 linear composition by Clarke in bands of ceramic glaze screenprinted onto the panels of the facade.
-The colour, which approximates Yves Klein blue, is cited by the architects as the portion of the design process that took the most time and consideration to resolve.
+The colour, which approximates Yves Klein blue,is cited by the architects as the portion of the design process that took the most time and consideration to resolve.

 Structure

 The building is formed of two administrative blocks linked by an atrial space, and a separate building, the 'Deliberatif' or debating chamber, abuting onto the two blocks.
-The building is notable for its distinctive 'X'-shaped concrete support columns or pilotis, cast in situ.
+The building is notable for its distinctive X-shaped concrete support columns or pilotis, cast in situ.